-The new iPadOS 13 promises many interesting business features such as slide over and split view, which optimize working with multiple apps on the iPad.
-The newly designed home screen, to which widget pins can now be added for a better overview, or the improved file app are further examples.
+The new iPadOS 13 offers many interesting business features, such as slide over and split view, which optimize working with multiple apps on the iPad.
+The newly designed home screen, where widget pins can now be added for a better overview, or the improved file app are further examples.
 However, here at ThinPrint we’re particularly excited about two iPad features that will make working productively and accessing Windows Virtual Desktop so much easier.

 Apple has updated its Safari web browser.
 From iPadOS 13, the iPad will act as a macOS computer for web servers.
 For users, this means that Safari will no longer display the mobile versions of web pages but will allow them to access the desktop versions of websites.
 This allows them to conveniently use web applications like Google Docs and WordPress on their iPad, easily download files with the new download manager, and better collaborate with colleagues.

 And that’s not all – Safari’s “desktop-class” version makes it easy for users to access Windows Virtual Desktop.
 Using desktop-class browsing, users can then simply access a Microsoft hosted website that runs on the Azure platform along with the virtual desktops.

 With iPadOS 13, the iPad can be connected to a mouse via USB or Bluetooth and fully operated this way.
 A mouse cursor is then displayed that simulates a finger.
 The mouse connection makes it much easier for iPad users to work on a Windows Virtual Desktop with apps such as Excel.